This course will enable you to develop competency in advanced practice.

-Throughout the programme you will need to be able to work with a mentor (a qualified Advanced Clinical Practitioner, GP, or doctor of registrar level or above) in the area of practice where you are currently employed.
 You will spend a full day each week with your mentor to work on skills and competencies learned in class and to develop your competency in your own area of practice.

 If you undertake the non-medical prescribing module, you will need to be working in the area in which you intend to prescribe and have access to a designated medical prescriber for a 12-day period during this module.
 The clinical practice hours count for both the non-medical prescribing days and the clinical practice days.